 - Bring it to room temperature.
-When the dough is cold right out of the refrigerator, it tends to spring back or shrink as you’re trying to spread it out.
+When Italian pizza dough is cold right out of the refrigerator, it tends to spring back or shrink as you’re trying to spread it out.

 Once it’s pressed into a circle, brush a thin layer of olive oil over the top.
 Add your favorite sauce and toppings, then bake!

-To make cheesy garlic bread, press it out into a rectangle or circle and slather with a mixture of melted butter and garlic.
+To make cheesy garlic bread, press the dough into a rectangle or circle and slather with a mixture of melted butter and garlic.

 Kitchen Tools You Will Need

 - Mixing Bowls – I like to have a variety of sizes on hand, and this set has them all.